a-virginian/a-virginian.github.io/journal/entries/exam_prep.md

 (We'll start filling this part in next class)
-I will make a image map to try and improve my skills on that [image map](../../../image-map-prac.html)
+I will make a image map to try and improve my skills on that I will also be working on my skils with iframes in the same document because i kinda forgot what iframes were.
+[image map](../../../image-map-prac.html)

+After doing this my confidence of image maps is C and and my confidence on I frames is also up to a C.